yyeternal/SA-Web-App/documents/DesignDocument_draft.md

 ### 2.2.1 Overview

 Describe the high-level architecture of your software:  i.e., the major subsystems and how they fit together.
 Provide a UML component diagram that illustrates the architecture of your software.
 Briefly mention the role of each subsystem in your architectural design.
 Please refer to the "System Level Design" lectures in Week 4.
+Our software will be composed of three major subsystems: main, auth, and errors.
+The errors subsystem will only be used for handling errors in routing and requests.
+The auth subsystem will handle all authorization tasks such as registering a new user, logging in and out, and keeping the forms for each of those.
+Most everything that will not be handled by the errors and auth subsystems will be handled by the main subsystem including courses, positions, applications, etc.

 ### 2.2.2 Interfaces